 Some candidates who are working with large organizations conduct every element of negotiation via email with their recruiter.
 Others prefer phone conversation as an opportunity for real-time exchange and relationship development.
 If you’re not sure what to do, ask your contact “I’d appreciate the opportunity to discuss the offer terms in greater detail.
 Would a phone call or virtual meeting be possible or would you prefer we connect via email?”

 On average, folks who negotiate end up a 5-15 % gain on the original offer, depending on work history.
 Candidates can present salary goals as 10% to 15% higher than what is offered, with the anticipation of compromise.
 Women especially benefit from negotiation knowledge and practice as research indicates that female job seekers negotiate less than their male counterparts, especially when it comes to a first full-time job.
+Check out The Women's Center online module on salary negotiation.

 Not negotiating can have significant long-term disadvantages for anyone in terms of earning potential, retirement match, and future raises.
 Adapting a collaborative, win-win mindset can help bolster the confidence and comfort of candidates in the negotiation process.
 And take note that research indicates providing odd numbers is effective.